stefanoslig/blog/_posts/angular-composables.md

 In the same way, we create util functions in order to reuse stateless logic across our components, we create  composables to share stateful logic.
 You can check some if the use cases [here](https://vueuse.org/functions.html).

 But let's see how a composable would look like in an Angular application (in the following examples I don't use the API which is proposed in the RFC for Angular Signals).
-When this API is in place (e.g [Application rendering lifecycle hooks, Signal-based queries](https://github.com/angular/angular/discussions/49682)) we will be able to write very useful composables for every Angular app.
+When this API is in place (e.g [Application rendering lifecycle hooks, Signal-based queries](https://github.com/angular/angular/discussions/49682)) we will be able to write these composables in a much nicer way and we will be able to provide more capabilities.

-But let's start with a very simple exaple.
+Let's start with a very simple exaple.

 ### Mouse Tracker Example